 At the end of the exam the completed papers are sent securely to examiners for marking.
 The examiners are all qualified and experienced teachers of the subject they are marking.
 They are also trained each year to mark to the awarding bodies’ requirements at face-to-face conferences.

 To ensure standards are maintained during the marking process, random samples of marking are selected from every examiner and checked by another senior and experienced examiner for accuracy and consistency.
 The chief examiner provides feedback to examiners about their marking and, if necessary, examiners who are not marking correctly are stopped and the answers are remarked by another examiner.
-More can be read about marking here.
+You can see a video guide to marking and awarding here or you can read about it here.

 Once all scripts have been marked, the senior examiners meet to decide on where to set the grade boundaries.
 In reaching their decisions they will consider the standard of the work they have marked, review a range of student work with marks near to the grade boundaries and consider statistical evidence.